-ROBERT BUCK, age 67
+ROBERT BUCK, age 68

 Biography: Mr. Buck is the Chairman of the Board of Beacon Roofing Supply, Inc., a \$2.3 billion NASDAQ traded roofing materials distributor.
-Prior to becoming Executive Chairman in early 2011, Mr. Buck served as Chairman and CEO of Beacon from 2007 to 2011; as Chairman, President and CEO in 2007; and as President and CEO from 2003 to 2007.
+Prior to becoming Executive Chairman in early 2011, Mr. Buck served as Chairman and CEO of Beacon from 2007 to 2011; as Chairman, President, and CEO in 2007; and as President and CEO from 2003 to 2007.
 Prior to joining Beacon in 2003, Mr. Buck spent 21 years with Cintas Corporation in various executive positions.
 Mr. Buck holds a B.S. in Finance from the University of Cincinnati.

-Key Attributes, Experience, and Skills: During his time at Beacon Roofing and Cintas Corporation, Mr. Buck has developed extensive executive leadership, finance and accounting expertise.
-Mr. Buck has also participated in numerous mergers and acquisitions and has strong corporate governance experience.
+Key Attributes, Experience, and Skills: During his time at Beacon Roofing and Cintas Corporation, Mr. Buck developed extensive executive leadership, finance and accounting expertise.
+Mr. Buck also participated in numerous mergers and acquisitions and has strong corporate governance experience.
 In addition, Mr. Buck's tenure at Beacon Roofing has provided him substantial experience in the building products industry.
 Mr. Buck has also amassed a good deal of public company board experience through his service on the boards of Beacon Roofing Supply, Multi-Color Corporation, and Kendle International.

-Other Directorships Since 2009: Mr. Buck currently serves on the board of Beacon Roofing Supply, Inc., and as the Chairman of the board of Multi-Color Corporation, and served on the board of Kendle International, Inc., a former Nasdaq-traded company, until 2011.
-Mr. Buck also serves on the boards of privately held TruGreen Landcare and Elkay Manufacturing Co.
+Other Directorships Since 2010: Mr. Buck currently serves on the boards of Beacon Roofing Supply, Inc., and Multi-Color Corporation, and served on the board of Kendle International, Inc., a former Nasdaq-traded company, until 2011.
+Mr. Buck also serves on the board of privately held Elkay Manufacturing Co.

-SUSAN DAVIS, age 61
+SUSAN DAVIS, age 62

-Biography: Ms. Davis was appointed in 2014 as the Executive Vice President and Chief Human Resources Officer for Johnson Controls, Inc., a global leader in automotive systems, building efficiency and power solutions.
-Ms. Davis previously served as Executive Vice President of Human Resources for Johnson Controls from 2006 to 2014, and as Vice President of Human Resources from 1994 to 2006.
+Biography: Ms. Davis was appointed in 2015 as the Executive Vice President - Asia Pacific for Johnson Controls, Inc., a global leader in automotive systems, building efficiency and power solutions.
+Prior to her appointment as Executive Vice President - Asia Pacific, Ms. Davis served as the chief human resources officer of Johnson Controls from 1994 to 2015, holding the positions of Executive Vice President and Chief Human Resources Officer from 2014 to 2015, Executive Vice President of Human Resources from 1994 to 2006.
 Prior to that time, she served in various other positions with Johnson Controls, which she originally joined in 1983.
-Johnson Controls is a \$43 billion NYSE-traded company.
+Johnson Controls is a \$37.2 billion NYSE-traded company.
+Ms. Davis received an MBA degree from the University of Michigan, and received both Master's and Bachelor's degrees from Beloit College.

-Key Attributes, Experience, and Skills: As the executive leader of Human Resources for Johnson Controls since 1994, Ms. Davis has acquired extensive management, corporate governance, public company, and international business expertise.
+Key Attributes, Experience, and Skills: As the executive leader of Human Resources for Johnson Controls from 1994 to 2015, Ms. Davis acquired extensive management, corporate governance, and public company, and international business expertise.
 She has also worked extensively with executive compensation and management development issues.
 Further, Ms. Davis' time as a director for Butler Manufacturing and Johnson Controls' status as a global leader in building efficiency products and controls has provided Ms. Davis with the opportunity to accumulate extensive experience in the building products industry and with manufacturing processes, both of which are very valuable in her service as a director of the Company.
 Ms. Davis also gained public company board experience as a result of her prior service as a director for Butler Manufacturing and Quanex Corporation.

-WILLIAM GRIFFITHS, age 63
+WILLIAM GRIFFITHS, age 64